damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

   script: bundle exec rspec
 ```

-This will execute first all jobs with type `build`, then `test` and at the end `deploy`.
+The script above, for instance, will execute all jobs with the type `build` first, followed by `test` and lastly `deploy`.
 The next builds are executed only if all previous succeeds.
-To speed-up building all jobs for one type will be run in parallel.
+And, to speed-up building, all jobs for one type will be run in parallel
+automatically.

-This is the first step to have flexible and powerful build pipeline in CI with support for multiple different stages.
+This is the first step towards flexible and powerful build pipelines in
+GitLab CI with support for multiple stages.

 TODO: add link to documentation

-## Runners without tags (GitLab CI)
+## Runners without Tags (GitLab CI)

 GitLab CI builds and runners can be tagged.
-This allows you to do things like running different builds on different platforms: some on Linux, some on Windows.
+This allows you to do things like running different builds on different platforms.
+At GitLab we use this to build our packages.

 GitLab CI 7.12 and earlier would send tagged builds to runners without tags.
+Now, runners without tags will only pick up builds that don't have tags
+assigned.

-Now, runners without tags will pick only builds that don't have tags assigned.
-This is breaking change to 7.12.
-If some of your builds stop running after upgrade to 7.13, make sure that runners have tags assigned as well as builds.
+This is a breaking change coming from GitLab CI 7.12.
+If some of your builds
+stop running after you upgrade to 7.13, make sure that your runners have tags
+and builds assigned.

 ## Other changes